Gorodenkoff - stock.adobe.com

 A data mart is typically a subset of a data warehouse; the data within it often comes from a data warehouse -- though it can come from another source.
 The data sent to a data mart is highly curated for a specific community of users -- such as a sales team -- to allow them to find the data they need quickly.
 The data is held there for specific uses, such as financial analytics.

-Data marts are also much smaller than data warehouses -- they hold tens of gigabytes vs. the hundreds of gigabytes to petabytes of data that can be held in a data warehouse.
+Data marts are also much smaller than data warehouses -- they hold tens of gigabytes vs. the hundreds of gigabytes to petabytes of data that can be held in a data warehouse, ready for data processing.

 Data marts can be built from an existing data warehouse or other data source system by designing and constructing the database table, populating it with relevant data and deciding who can access it.

 An operational data store (ODS) is a type of database that serves as the interim holding area for all the data that's about to enter the warehouse for data processing.
 Think of it as the warehouse loading dock, where goods are delivered, examined and verified.
 While in the ODS, data can be scrubbed, checked for redundancy and checked for compliance with business rules before entering the warehouse.

 Queries can be made against data in the ODS, but the data there is transient, so it only supplies information for queries about, say, the status of a customer order that's in progress.

 An ODS is typically run on a relational database management system (RDBMS) or on the Hadoop platform.
 Data is supplied to the ODS using data integration and data ingestion tools, such as Attunity Replicate or Hortonworks DataFlow.

 Relational databases vs. data warehouses and data lakes

 The main difference between a data warehouse vs. data lake vs. relational database system is that a relational database is used to store and organize structured data from a single source, such as a transactional system, while data warehouses are built to hold structured data from multiple sources.
 Data lakes differ from both in that they store unstructured, semistructured and structured data.